|Opening date||1 July|

 - The University of Otago Dux Scholarship may be held concurrently at the value of $2,000

-Please note that you will be required to go through the first stages of enrolment at the University of Otago to access the scholarship application process.
-Apply now.
+- You must go through the first stages of enrolment at the University of Otago to access the scholarship application process.
+Apply for enrolment at the University of Otago now.

 - If you have already created your portal, you will see a "My Scholarships and awards" section, on the lower left of the Home screen.

 - To apply for Entrance Scholarships, or to continue your applications, click the "Apply now" button.